Disability Discrimination at School: Children With Health-Care Issues

 Getting Further Help

-If a school refuses to provide accommodations and/or services necessary to meet a child's disability-related health needs, or otherwise discriminates against him or her due to the disability, it may be necessary for a family to seek legal assistance.
+If a school refuses to provide accommodations and/or services necessary to meet your child's disability-related health needs, or otherwise discriminates against them due to the disability, it may be necessary for a family to seek legal assistance.
 The organizations listed above may be able to direct families to legal assistance in their own state.

 In addition, each state houses a federally mandated protection and advocacy agency that addresses selected disability-related issues.
 The National Disability Rights Network, www.ndrn.org, can provide more information about protection and advocacy agencies in your state.

-If your school is not cooperating with you to address your child's needs, or you'd like representation at an IEP meeting, you can consult with a disability lawyer or education lawyer.
+If your school isn't cooperating with you to address your child's needs, or you'd like representation at an IEP meeting, you can consult with a special education lawyer.

 Get Professional Help